Lito-Frito/LPTHW3-Ex-45/README.md

 #### .WAV Files

-All .wav files are in the Game Files folder.
+All .wav files are in the game/ folder.
 Download it with all of its contents so the game can run smoothly.
 Read on in the deployment section to get the game going.

 ## Deployment

-When you download everything from above, open the folder 'Game Files' on your computer.
+When you download everything from above, open the folder 'game/' on your computer.
 Then open a terminal from that directory.
 Then type the following:

 ```
 python3 ex45.py